kelseyhightower/nomad-on-kubernetes/docs/01-prerequisites.md

 ## Source

-This tutorial requires access to its source tree on the same machine where commands will be executed.
-Clone this repository:
+The Nomad on Kubernetes repository holds a collection of configuration files and scripts that must be downloaded onto the machine used to follow this tutorial.
+Use the `git` command to clone this repository:

 ```
 git clone https://github.com/kelseyhightower/nomad-on-kubernetes.git
 ```

+The remainder of this tutorial assumes your working directory is the root of the cloned repository.
 Move into the `nomad-on-kubernetes` directory:

 ```
 cd nomad-on-kubernetes